- Project

 The Solution

-Resolved to withstand and grow stronger from economic disruption wrought by the global pandemic, the Tri-County Regional Planning Commission (TCRPC) embarked on an ambitious effort to further understand the economic impacts of the pandemic and develop effective resiliency strategies.
+Resolved to withstand and grow stronger from economic disruption wrought by the global pandemic, the Tri-County Regional Planning Commission (TCRPC) in the Capital Region of Michigan (Peoria, Tazewell, and Woodford counties) embarked on an ambitious effort to further understand the economic impacts of the pandemic and develop effective resiliency strategies.

-Camoin Associates’ work built on a fiscal analysis of COVID-19 impacts on the three-county region and delved into the likely industry trends that will continue to further drive change in employment.
-Camoin also supported conversations among stakeholders and community leaders surrounding the relationship among economic development partners, their level of collaboration, and where a breakdown in relationships could hinder resiliency efforts.
+Camoin Associates’ work built on a fiscal analysis of COVID-19 impacts on the three-county region and delved into the likely industry trends that would continue to drive changes in employment.
+Camoin Associates also supported conversations among stakeholders and community leaders surrounding the relationship among economic development partners, their level of collaboration, and where a breakdown in relationships could hinder resiliency efforts.

 The end product was the 2022 Capital Region of Michigan Regional Economic Resiliency Strategy, which identified goals and recommended strategies for the region related to civic leadership, business and economic development, workforce, mobility and infrastructure, and community well-being, and included an implementation matrix.